vapor/docs/docs/deploy/fly.md

 ```

 ## Checking the logs
-You an check your app's live logs using:
+You can check your app's live logs using:
 ```bash
 fly logs
 ```

 ## More
-You can easily scale your apps vertically and horizontally across multiple regions, setup autosaling, add persistent volumes, create distributed app clusters.
+You can easily scale your apps vertically and horizontally across multiple regions, set up autoscaling, add persistent volumes, and create distributed app clusters.
 For all of this and more, see the [complete documentation on fly.io](https://fly.io/docs/).